Cathy Guirguis

 Download VCard

-While at law school, Cathy was a senior editor of the Osgoode Hall Law Journal and she volunteered at Osgoode’s Community Legal Aid Services Program, and Downsview Legal Aid Clinic.
-She has also worked with the Centre for Indigenous Environmental Resources (CIER), working on projects dealing with the duty to consult and accommodate, and indigenous environmental laws.
-Prior to law, Cathy worked in international development and she has a background in journalism.
+While at law school, Cathy was a senior editor of the Osgoode Hall Law Journal and volunteered at Osgoode’s Community Legal Aid Services Program and Downsview Legal Aid Clinic.
+She also contributed to environmental projects at the Centre for Indigenous Environmental Resources (CIER), working on projects dealing with the duty to consult and accommodate, and indigenous environmental laws.
+Prior to law, Cathy worked in international development and has a background in journalism.

 The Services of Cathy Guirguis are provided through a Professional Corporation.